deliberative/crypto/README.md

 [code-style-prettier-image]: https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square
 [code-style-prettier-url]: https://github.com/prettier/prettier

-This repository is part of the reference implementation of the Deliberative Ledger Protocol, the infrastructure for futuristic deliberative democracies.
+This repository is part of the reference implementation of the Deliberative Ledger Protocol, the infrastructure for futuristic democracies.

 It does not have any native dependencies and can be used in both Nodejs and the browser.